Chivi Vireo (Vireo chivi)

-The Chivi Vireo is distributed throughout South America as far south as central Argentina.
+The Chivi Vireo breeds throughout South America as far south as central Argentina.
+See the distribution map at xeno-canto.

 Chivi Vireo, Carajás, Pará, Brazil, October 2005 - click for larger image It is found in a variety of habitats from forest borders to gardens.
 It is mainly fruit eating except during the breeding season when it also feeds on insects.